The Dales (Christmas Island)

+A stream tumbles over Hugh's Dale Waterfall in Christmas Island National Park, Australia.
+This is one of seven streams in deep valleys running roughly parallel to one another in The Dales.

 The Dales is a wetland site located in the west of Christmas Island, an Australian external territory in the eastern Indian Ocean.
 The site has been recognised as being of international importance by designation under the Ramsar Convention on Wetlands.

 History

 The Dales were the first location where Europeans set foot on Christmas Island in 1688, during the expedition of William Dampier.
 Nowadays the Dales are visited by local residents and tourists for sightseeing.
 One of the subsites, Hugh's Dale, has religious significance for Buddhists of Chinese background.

 Description

 The site comprises a system of seven watercourses within the Christmas Island National Park, including permanent and perennial streams, permanent springs, the Hugh's Dale waterfall, and most of the surface water on the island.
 The site is set within tropical rainforest and adjoins the coast.
 The streams originate from groundwater seepages and flow into the ocean having, over time, worn gullies into the coastal cliffs.
 It was designated on 21 October 2002 as Ramsar Site 1225, and is the first Australian Ramsar site to contain both surface and subterranean karst features.
 Area of Ramsar site is about 57 ha.
 It was also listed on the Directory of Important Wetlands in Australia prior to 2001.

 Interesting geological features of the Dales are travertine and rimstone formations of Hugh's Dale and the gully of Sydney's Dale, which closer at the sea gets up to 12 m deep and 9 m wide.